Kushalbanik262/FluxYPay/README.md

-# FluxPay — Payment Gateway & Processor
+# FluxYPay — Payment Gateway & Processor

-FluxPay is a Java Spring Boot-based payment gateway designed to securely process transactions, manage client integrations, and support multiple payment flows.
+FluxYPay is a Java Spring Boot-based payment gateway designed to securely process transactions, manage client integrations, and support multiple payment flows.
 It is built with a focus on security, scalability, and developer-friendliness, making it easy to integrate into modern applications.

 ---